Faith is a walk in fellowship

 Care Connectors

 Care Connectors continue to serve our homebound and limited mobility members by arranging communion, home visits, or calls.
-If you know of someone who needs a connection to care, please let Pastor Lourdes know.
+If you know of someone who needs a connection to care, please let Pastor Kyabuntu know.
+Our next meeting will be held on February 10, at 1:30 p.m. in the Community Room.